 - 20. Entire Agreement.
 This Agreement and Exhibits constitute the entire agreement between Grantee and Metro, and supersede any and all other implied or express, oral or written agreements between the parties with regard to this subject matter. - 21.
 Force Majeure.
-If the Grantee's performance under this Agreement becomes impractical or impossible due to fire, earthquake, act of terror or any other casualty or unforeseen occurrence, then this Agreement shall automatically terminate.
-Metro's obligation to provide Grant Funds will be limited to expenses properly incurred by Grantee prior to the force majeure event.
-All other funds paid by Metro to Grantee will be returned by Grantee. - 22.
-Survival.
-The obligations in this Agreement regarding indemnification, limitation of liability, and any general provisions will survive any termination of the Agreement.
+If either parties' performance under this Agreement becomes impractical or impossible due to fire, earthquake, epidemic, war, act of terror or any other casualty or unforeseen occurrence, either party may terminate this Agreement by providing seven (7) days prior written notice of intent to terminate to the other party.
+Metro will pay Grantee for expenses properly incurred prior to receipt of notice of termination.
+All other funds paid by Metro to Grantee will be returned by Grantee.
+Grantee hereby waives and releases Metro from any claim for indirect, special or consequential damages, on account of such termination. - Survival.
+The obligations in this Agreement regarding indemnification, limitation of liability, and any general provisions which by their nature extend beyond Grant termination or full performance, will survive any termination of the Agreement.

-[GRANTEE] METRO
+Grantee Metro

 BY BY

-PRINT NAME
+NAME

-TITLE TITLE
+TITLE

 DATE DATE

-[FISCAL SPONSOR]
+Fiscal sponsor

 BY

-PRINT NAME
+NAME

 TITLE

 DATE

-Exhibit A Project Scope